Applying the index theorem to non-smooth operators

 \V In order to illustrate the subtleties of the use of the index theorem in the context of the geodesic equation on Hilbert manifolds, let us consider the remarkable article \cite{BHM} of Bauer, Harms and Michor on spaces of mappings and shape spaces.
-As noted by the authors themselves, the proof of their statement on Page 415 about local well-posedness of the geodesic equation for a metric defined by an operator $P$ is not entirely correct, as the assumptions 1 - 3 on $P: f \mapsto P_f$ on Page 414 concern exclusively smooth maps $f$, thus it is unclear whether each such $P$ necessarily extends continuously from the space of smooth immersions between two manifolds $M$ and $N$ to ${\rm Imm}^{k+2p} (M,N)$ taking at one such immersion $f$ a value $P_f$ in the bounded linear operators from $T_f {\rm Imm}^{k+2p} (M,N) = H^{k+2p} (f^* \tau N)$ to $ T_f {\rm Imm}^k (M,N) = H^k (f^* \tau N)$ (consider e.g. $P_f:= (1 + Q_0) \cdot \Delta^{f^* \tau N}$).
-To make things easy, let us just include in the assumptions that {\em $P$ extends continuously to each Sobolev manifold ${\rm Imm}^{k+2p} (M,N)$, and that this extension is a $(k+2p)$-safe operator from each $T_f{\rm Imm}^{k+2p} (M,N)$ to $T_f {\rm Imm}^k (M,N)$}.
-As shown in Theorem \ref{Application}, this assumption is satisfied by the principal example $\1 + \Delta^p$ of that article.
+As noted by the authors themselves, the proof of their statement on Page 415 about local well-posedness of the geodesic equation for a metric defined by an operator $P$ is not entirely correct, as the assumptions 1 - 3 on $P: f \mapsto P_f$ on Page 414 concern exclusively smooth maps $f$, thus it is unclear whether each such $P$ necessarily extends continuously from the space of smooth immersions between two manifolds $M$ and $N$ to ${\rm Imm}^{k+2q} (M,N)$ taking at one such immersion $f$ a value $P_f$ in the bounded linear operators from $T_f {\rm Imm}^{k+2q} (M,N) = H^{k+2q} (f^* \tau N)$ to $ T_f {\rm Imm}^k (M,N) = H^k (f^* \tau N)$ (consider e.g. $P_f:= (1 + Q_0) \cdot \Delta^{f^* \tau N}$).
+To make things easy, let us just include in the assumptions that {\em $P$ extends continuously to each Sobolev manifold ${\rm Imm}^{k+2q} (M,N)$, and that this extension is a $(k+2q)$-safe operator from each $T_f{\rm Imm}^{k+2q} (M,N)$ to $T_f {\rm Imm}^k (M,N)$}.
+As shown in Theorem \ref{Application}, this assumption is satisfied by the principal example $\1 + \Delta^q$ of that article.
 Let us call the local well-posedness of geodesics with this new assumption on $P$ the {\em modified BHM Theorem}.
 In the continuation of the proof, the authors refer to Theorem 26.2 of Shubin's book \cite{mS} to show vanishing index (implying then bijectivity) of any $P_f$.
-But the theorem in this reference refers to operators with smooth coefficients only, making explicit use of the property that the operator maps smooth sections to smooth sections.
+But the theorem in this reference applies to operators with smooth coefficients only, using explicitly that the operator maps smooth sections to smooth sections.
 Thus the theorem in Shubin's book cannot be applied in the present situation.
-Rather, one should use Theorem \ref{Application} for $l=d=k+2p$, completing the proof of the modified BHM Theorem.
-In a nutshell, the gap in the proof in the cited article can be closed by the additional assumption of safeness, which, due to Theorems \ref{CStarAlgebra} and \ref{Application} holds true in the principal example $P:= \1 + \Delta^p$, which is then in fact a smooth map
+Rather, one should use Theorem \ref{Application} for $l=d=k+2q$, completing the proof of the modified BHM Theorem.
+In a nutshell, the gap in the cited article can be closed by the additional assumption of safeness, which, due to Theorems \ref{CStarAlgebra} and \ref{Application}, holds true in the example $P:= \1 + \Delta^q$, inducing in fact a $C^\infty$ map

 Let us remark that the results obtained in this article could be extended in various ways:

 \begin{enumerate} \item Given sufficient regularity, using difference operators it is easy to see that even the stronger estimate $\vert u \vert_{l+s} < C (\vert Pu \vert_l + \vert u \vert_l)$ holds in Lemma \ref{garding}. \item Everything could be done for nonempty boundary and Dirichlet or Neumann boundary conditions. \item One can generalize the definition of $k$-safeness to pseudodifferential operators such that the statements above still hold. \item Using the treatment of multiplicativity properties of negative Sobolev spaces as e.g. in \cite{BH} one could extend the $k$-safeness condition correspondingly. \item Finally, requiring appropriate decay conditions and using carefully modified Sobolev ring properties one could transfer the statement to the noncompact setting. \end{enumerate}